Wedding Ring Guide

 The choice of metal is one of personal taste.
-For women, we highly recommend matching the metal type of your engagement ring.
-Men who regularly wear a watch will most often choose a metal to match and complement it.
+For anyone with an engagement ring, we highly recommend matching the metal type to minimise wear and tear.
+Those who regularly wear a watch will most often choose a metal to match and complement it.

 Whilst White Gold and Platinum are two completely different metals, the appearance is virtually indistinguishable once White Gold is rhodium plated (a process we do to all of our white gold rings unless requested otherwise).
 Click here for a description of the pros and cons of Platinum vs White Gold.